-Visitor policies & hours for Lawrence Memorial Hospital and clinics
+Visitor policies & hours for LMH Health hospital and clinics

 Nothing is more important than the health and safety of our patients and staff.
 We also understand the importance of connecting with loved ones.
-LMH Health welcomes visitation as of June 12, 2020.
-As our response to COVID-19 continues to evolve, we may change our visitor policies in the future based on guidance from Lawrence-Douglas County Public Health, the KDHE and CDC.
+As our response to COVID-19 evolves, we may change our visitor policies based on guidance from Lawrence-Douglas County Public Health, the KDHE and CDC.

 We encourage patients to connect with loved ones by electronic means whenever possible.
 Many phones, tablets and computers have free, easy ways to communicate via video, voice or text.
 Inpatients can use one of our iPads to connect with their loved ones during their stay.